Getting customers to the Aha Moment!

 Overall, we conducted 2 rounds of external user testing with 5 and 7 users respectively as well as 2 rounds of internal stakeholder testing with 13 and 17 stakeholders respectively.

 After drawing insights from data using affinity mapping, overall design concept acceptance rating, quadrant analysis, we prioritized our final design concepts.

 Designed visually appealing experiences for trial customers to quickly get them started in using the product to reach their aha movement.
-Added easily recognisable help resources upfront in the experince to support new customers.
+Added easily recognizable help resources upfront in the experience to support new customers.

 Creating and experimenting design processes

 This was our first design cycle project (a custom design process) at Wonderlic.

 Defining our process was an exciting challenge due to the size of our team and niche industry that we serve.